MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/how-to-parse-a-stream-from-a-binary-property-to-read-the-tzdefinition-structure.md

 ---
-title: "How to Parse a stream from a binary property to read the TZDEFINITION structure"
+title: "Parse a stream from a binary property to read the TZDEFINITION structure"

 manager: soliver